The Pros and Cons of Engineered Hardwood

 WHAT ENGINEERED WOOD IS MADE OF

+With a wide range of flooring options available, quality engineered wood floors are the most popular for home improvement.
 Engineered hardwood is one of the easiest flooring to install.
 It can be installed by nail down method, gluing, or floating.
-This flooring does not need a plywood subfloor to install it and it can be installed below grade such as a basement or a downstairs lounge.
-Floating a floor can be the easiest and most cost effective installation method if you have concrete flooring since you wouldn’t need adhesive or nails.
+This flooring does not need a plywood subfloor to install it and it can be installed below grade such as a basement concrete subfloor or a downstairs lounge.
+Floating a floor can be the easiest and most cost effective installation method if you have concrete subfloors since you wouldn’t need adhesive or nails.

-In comparison to real hardwood, engineered flooring is the more cost effective option.
+In comparison to solid wood flooring, engineered flooring is the more cost effective option.
 Engineered hardwood ranges from $4 to $13 per square foot compared from $7 to $16 per square foot for regular hardwood.
-In regards to the most cheapest flooring Vinyl takes the cake on that averaging $1 to $2 a square foot but there are pros and cons to that type of flooring which can be addressed in another article.
+In regard to the cheapest flooring… Vinyl takes the cake on that averaging $1 to $2 a square foot but there are pros and cons to that type of flooring which can be addressed in another article.